 (b) the livestock animal was loaded and transported in accordance with that veterinary surgeon’s advice.

+(4) In the case of a charge under subregulation (2) against a livestock transporter, it is a defence to the charge for a person to prove that the livestock transporter took all reasonable steps to ensure that the livestock animal was assessed, immediately before it was loaded, to determine whether it was unfit to undertake a journey.

+[Regulation 33 amended: SL 2020/234 r.
+4.]

 34. Duty to make appropriate arrangements for livestock

 (1) This regulation applies if, before loading, a livestock animal is determined under regulation 32(1) or 33(1) to be unfit to undertake a journey.